 - Fold the nylon sheet in half in order that it makes a square, two layers thick.
 Stretch out nylon to cover the embroidery ring.

-- Unscrew embroidery ring and stretch nylon material throughout it till it’s taut (may be useful to ask a helper to hold the ring to take care of tightness)
+- Unscrew the embroidery ring and stretch nylon material throughout it till it’s taut (it may be useful to ask a helper to hold the ring to take care of tightness)

 - Place the outer embroidery ring on the inside embroidery ring and screw it together.

-- Reduce off extra nylon alongside the edge of the pop filter
+- Reduce extra nylon alongside the edge of the pop filter

 The right way to fix it in the front of your microphone: